IBM/gWhisper/README.md

 What is working:

-- Tab Completion (bash, fish and zsh only)
+- Tab Completion (bash and fish only)
 - Calling RPCs (unary + streaming)
 - Input and output of all protocol buffer types